danielecr/shoppydoowp/README.txt

    * offer list is configurable by: category/ies, keywords, number of offers
  * Editor plugin for generation of tag needed for placing the list into content
  * Caching of the offer list for limit the number of request and speeedup site (with expire timeout configurable)

+Note:
+Shoppydoo is a product of 7Pixel s.r.l.
+I am not involved with them (but a sponsorship would be welcomed)

 == Installation ==